Why should cyclists visit Melbourne?

 There are several Melbourne cycling routes popular with locals, including the Beach Road, Dandenong Ranges, Mt Pleasant Loop and Yarra Boulevard.
+The Melbourne cycle loops are routes that are easy to follow, but well worth the trip.
 Take in the city’s beautiful coast, riversides and creeks, and explore wild, rural bushland that’s home to kangaroos.

 We’ll cover some of the best bike routes in Melbourne named here in more detail below.

 Geography of the city / Melbourne region